N Carolina governor declares emergency to combat virus

 RALEIGH, N.C.
 (AP) — North Carolina Gov. Roy Cooper declared a state emergency Tuesday due to the coronavirus and his administration urged people over age 65 and medically fragile residents to avoid large gatherings.

+Meanwhile, Duke University announced Thursday evening that it has suspended on campus classes and that all students currently out of town for spring break should not return to campus if at all possible.

-Cooper's declaration gives state government broader powers and monetary flexibility.
+Cooper's declaration gives state government broader powers and fiscal flexibility, granting health agencies access to temporary workers and the ability to aggressively clean public places and state facilities.
 The governor's statewide health recommendations also include limiting visitors to nursing homes and assisted-living facilities.

 Seven North Carolina residents have tested positive for COVID-19 since the first was announced last week.
-Six are from Wake County, leading state officials to make more restrictive recommendations for the county that includes Raleigh, the state capital.
+Six are from Wake County, leading state officials to make more restrictive recommendations for Wake County, which includes Raleigh, the state capital and the broader Triangle region.

-Wake County employers, which include state agencies, should favor technology so employees can work from home, generous sick-leave policies and staggered arrival and departure times.
-Organizers of large events for Wake County also should consider canceling or postponing them, state health department Secretary Mandy Cohen said.
+Triangle-area employers, which include state agencies, should favor technology so employees can work from home, flexible sick-leave policies and staggered worker arrival and departure times.
+Organizers of large events in the region that largely attract people in higher-risk categories also should consider canceling or postponing them, state health department Secretary Mandy Cohen said.

+Five of the six Wake County patients had traveled to Boston to attend a Biogen company conference, state officials said.
+The seventh patient lives in Chatham County.

 “These recommendations can mean inconvenience, loss of income or disappointment," Cooper told reporters.
 “But they are based on the best medical advice and they will be lifesaving.
 We do want people to take this seriously.”

-The most high-profile event this week in North Carolina, the Atlantic Coast Conference men's basketball tournament, began Tuesday in Greensboro.
-This event is still on, but the new isolation recommendations could discourage attendance.
+The most high-profile event this week in North Carolina, the Atlantic Coast Conference men's basketball tournament, began Tuesday in Greensboro, 75 miles (121 kilometers) west of Raleigh.
+This event is still on, but the new isolation recommendations for older adults and others at high risk of severe illness could discourage attendance.
 State health officials said they've been talking to conference Commissioner John Swofford.

-Five of the seven Wake County patients had traveled to Boston to attend a BioGen conference, state officials said.
+"This is a critical moment in the growing outbreak of COVID-19 in North Carolina, when such (preventive) measures can potentially impact the spread of the disease," Cohen said.

 Cohen said the number of positive tests is expected to grow.
 Cohen said the state is expanding a COVID-19 task force to include representatives of hospitals, long-term care facilities and business.